 Stanley has made a name for itself thanks to its fantastic lineup of jugs, bottles, thermoses, and more.
 And these products have a very identifiable look to them that just about everybody will quickly recognize.
 The “Stanley Green”, as we like to call it, has been a staple in most Stanley products.
 And sure enough, this has carried over to their coolers as well.

-And while we like the green, we always hope to see more color choices.
+And while we like the green color, we always hope to see more color choices.
 And Stanley delivers, offering up to 4 colors for certain models.

 Specifically, you will find green, blue, white, and red color options in the 7-Quart and 16-Quart models.
 The 30-Quart Adventure Cooler and 7-Quart Heritage Cooler are only available in green.

 And the overall styling of these ice chests is quite nice as well.
 We really like the grooved silver handle and the bungee cord on the lid really set it off.
 And for those who prefer traditional, the Stanley Heritage Cooler sticks to its roots and offers up the old-school Stanley design that has been around for decades.

 And if you do decide to take advantage of combining a Stanley Bottle with one of these Stanley Coolers, the combination comes together nicely.
 It doesn’t look clutter or forced and you will be sure to get plenty of compliments from people that see you carrying it.

 It is worth mentioning that Stanley doesn’t have anything in the way of custom colors or decals that we could find.
 This isn’t a huge issue but for those who like to enjoy custom-colored coolers, you will be out of luck here.

 Stanley Cooler Price

 Stanley Coolers promises good performance and decent build quality, but how does that align with their price?